How to Install Fedora 38 with Snapshot and Rollback Support

 The default location for libvirt-managed virtual machine images.
 Excluded to avoid replacing virtual machine images with older versions during a rollback.

 By default, Fedora Workstation includes the Firefox browser.
-So, if you take a snapshot of your home directory and later undo any changes, you don’t want to lose any new bookmarks, passwords, and other user data.
+If you take a snapshot of your home directory and later undo any changes, you don't want to lose any new bookmarks, passwords, and other user data.

-As a result, I created a separate subvolume for the ‘.mozilla‘ directory, keeping it separate from the /home subvolume and avoiding data loss during any undo changes.
+So, I'll create a new subvolume for the '.mozilla' directory.
+This keeps it separate from the home subvolume and prevents data loss during undo operations.

 You should now be on the INSTALLATION DESTINATION screen.
 To proceed, pick the Advanced Custom (Blivet-GUI) radio button and then hit the Done button.

-On the BLIVET GUI PARTITIONING screen, create the partitions, file systems, and btrfs subvolumes necessary to install Fedora 38 Workstation.
+On the BLIVET GUI PARTITIONING screen, create the partitions, file systems, and btrfs subvolumes necessary to install the Fedora 39 Workstation.

-How to Install Fedora 38 with Snapshot and Rollback Support Blivet
+Install Fedora with Snapshot and Rollback Support - Blivet

 First, you need to create and mount the EFI partition.
 Select the free space and click the + sign to create a partition.